Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Advancing the art of landscape photography

-Welcome to the Landscape Special Interest Group
+Welcome to the Landscape Special Interest Group's website

 The Landscape Special Interest Group is dedicated to encouraging landscape photography and advancing the skills of its practitioners.
 Since its launch in 2016, the group has welcomed photographers of all levels, from beginners to experts, and offers a range of events, publications, and online platforms for members to share their work and collaborate with others.
-Landscape photography has a long history and has become one of the most popular forms of photography, with techniques such as intentional camera movement, multiple exposures, and the use of filters allowing photographers to capture the ephemeral beauty of landscapes.

-The Landscape Special Interest Group aims to spread understanding of these techniques through practical use and collaboration.
 The group also produces a regular e-newsletter and a print magazine every 8 months, as well as offering opportunities for members to share their images through print and e-critique circles and a members-only Facebook Group.

 Covid 19 guidelines for Events involving meeting in person.